 Valladolid is “sabor” and “saber”, flavour and wisdom.
 Valladolid is one of the leading wine tourism destinations in Spain.
 With five Designations of Origin, Cigales, Tierra de Leon, Toro, Rueda and Ribera del Duero, the city stands out for the quality of its wines, ideal to accompany the local lamb, T-bone steaks and cheeses.
 But the city’s gastronomy goes much further, and is a stop on the Saborea España (“Taste Spain”) route and the capital of the tapa, as the venue for the “National Pincho and Tapa Competition”.

-As capital of Castilla-Leon, Valladolid in recent years has been transformed and, with the arrival of the AVE high-speed train, it has become a destination for excursions, at only 55 minutes from Madrid.
+As capital administrative of Castilla-Leon, Valladolid in recent years has been transformed and, with the arrival of the AVE high-speed train, it has become a destination for excursions, at only 55 minutes from Madrid.
 A great city to visit and enjoy its monuments, environment, leisure and cultural activities as well as its eno-gastronomic offer.

-Tapas have brought international fame to Spanish gastronomy and Valladolid holds the undisputed title of capital of tapas.
-Every autumn, leading chefs from all over the country come to compete in the “Valladolid National Pincho and Tapa Competition”.
-During the rest of the year, the bars and restaurants are also full of these culinary jewels in miniature, to the delight of locals and visitors, as the perfect accompaniment to the city’s traditional gastronomy and its wines.
+Tapas have made Spanish cuisine internationally famous, and Valladolid holds the undisputed title of tapas capital.
+Every autumn, the most prominent chefs from all over the country come together in the city to compete in the National Pinchos and Tapas Competition of the city of Valladolid.
+During the rest of the year, the bars in the city’s bars and restaurants are also full of these gems of small-scale cuisine, to be enjoyed by locals and visitors alike as the perfect companion to its traditional gastronomy and its wines.

 The fairs, workshops and shops devoted to handicrafts offer you an excellent opportunity to learn about the trades and the artisan products made here.
 There is a long list of products that have always been manufactured here by professionals of the different trades, such as pottery, ceramics, jewellery, leatherwork, etc…